-Paper billing statements will be mailed to the guarantor of a student's account on approximately the 16th of each month.
-If paperless billing has been requested, the guarantor will be notified by email that the statement is available online.
+BJU has paperless billing statements.
+The guarantor of a student's account will be notified by email on approximately the 16th of each month that the statement is available online.

 A student may view his or her account and statements online at any time through StudentCentral.
 A student may also grant his or her parents or guarantor rights to view the account and statements online.